 6. RBC Magnesium

-Magnesium acts as the body’s natural relaxant, calming the nervous system and regulating neurotransmitter release.
-Children with ADHD often deplete magnesium more quickly due to higher stress responses and metabolic rates.
+Children with ADHD tend to deplete magnesium faster than other children due to higher stress responses and metabolic rates.

 When magnesium levels are low, the brain struggles to pause or relax, creating the familiar “wired but tired” sensation.